Now, we’re talking about Hawaii here, so “cheap” is relative…

 One expense that you will be sure to have that wasn’t listed in any of the categories above is getting to and from the Honolulu airport.
 As a budget traveler, it is possible to take the bus to get to your vacation rental.

 But if this is your plan, you need to travel with a backpack, as large suitcases are not allowed on the bus.
 You need to be able to sit it on your lap and not overflow into someone else’s space.
-Take a look at this backpack for women and this backpack for men.
 You can also likely get away with a carry-on suitcase on the bus, but do so at your own risk!
+(I have seen carry-on suitcases on buses.)

 Otherwise, it really depends on where you’re staying, but you can likely expect to pay $30-40 for a taxi from the Honolulu airport to Waikiki or somewhere around there.
+Although taking an uber from the airport used to be illegal, it may be an option now.
 And then you’ll need to pay the same to get back to the airport.

 Calculating your own travel budget for a trip to Hawaii